Comparison of Post-Incident Support Plans

 We have never operated in the red and have never incurred debt.
 Instead, we started the Network conservatively and always maintained a positive bank balance, with no liabilities.
-Since starting at zero in 2008, we have built up our Legal Defense Fund (at the time of this update, Jan.
-2017) to over $900,000 having drawn on it to pay in excess of $100,000 in attorney fees on behalf of thirteen members.
+Since starting at zero in 2008, we have built up our Legal Defense Fund (at the time of this update, August 2017) to over $1,080,000 having drawn on it to pay in excess of $175,000 in attorney fees on behalf of fifteen members.

-The Network’s leadership deposits 25% of all dues into a separate account, our Legal Defense Fund, which we reserve exclusively for the legal defense of Network members.
-We also receive contributions to build up the Fund, and of course, 100% of these donations go into the Fund so it continues to increase, despite drawing from it on occasion to pay a member’s legal fees.
+The Legal Defense Fund grows regularly because the Network deposits 25% of all dues into a separate account, our Legal Defense Fund, which we reserve exclusively for the legal defense of Network members.
+We also receive contributions to build up the Fund, and of course, 100% of these donations go into the Fund so it continues to increase, despite drawing from it on occasion to pay a member’s legal fees after a self-defense incident.
 Knowing how vital the Legal Defense Fund is to fulfilling our obligations to Network members, we are always happy to answer questions from our members or prospective members about the Legal Defense Fund.

-How does a member of the Network receive financial assistance after a self-defense incident?
+How does a Network member receive financial assistance after a self-defense incident?

-Please understand that the attorney’s fee deposit money is not yours.
-It is still the Network’s and we expect any unused portion to be repaid to the Legal Defense Fund.
-The reason we immediately pay a retainer is to make sure our members are represented by a good, competent attorney as early as possible and throughout their interactions with the criminal justice system.
+Please understand that the attorney’s fee deposit is not yours.
+It is still the Network’s money and we expect any unused portion to be repaid to the Legal Defense Fund for the defense of other members.
+The reason we immediately pay a substantial retainer is to make sure our members are represented by a good, competent attorney as early as possible and throughout their interactions with the criminal justice system.

 How much will you pay for legal defense of a member?

-The Network commits to disburse up to half the Legal Defense Fund at any given time for the legal defense of any member charged with a crime after a legitimate act of self defense.
+The Network commits to disburse up to one half the Legal Defense Fund at any given time for the legal defense of any member charged with a crime after a legitimate act of self defense.
 Thus, the answer to that question is conditioned entirely upon the size of the Legal Defense Fund.
-Since the fund is now over $900,000, we could conceivably pay up to $450,000 to your attorney for your legal defense.
+Since the fund is now over $1,125,000, we could conceivably pay over $500,000 to protect your legal rights after self defense.
 This is higher than any insurance reimbursement that I know of, and of course, we will pay your attorney up front.

 Will you pay for experts, investigators and jury consultants?